maralobes/maralobes/README.md

 # 💫 About Me:
 Hey there! 👋 I'm María, a passionate Web Developer on a continuous journey of learning and growth.
-With a background rooted in philology, I bring a unique blend of soft skills and technical expertise to the table.<br><br>
+With a background rooted in literature and linguistics, I bring a unique blend of soft skills and technical expertise to the table.<br><br>

 ## Soft Skills<br><br>